-Chemical Organization A reviews the Chemical Sector Cybersecurity Framework Implementation Guidance to understand the steps and informative resources associated with implementing the Framework.
-Chemical Organization A assesses its current cybersecurity profile.

-The assessment shows that Chemical Organization A is only loosely aligned to the Framework's Functions.
-As a result, the organization uses its risk management process and adherence to numerous information security-focused regulations to create its target profile that reflects the desired strict interpretation for each selected Framework Category.
+Emergency Services Organization A reviews the Emergency Services Sector Cybersecurity Framework Implementation Guidance to understand the steps and informative resources associated with implementing the Framework.
+Emergency Services Organization A assesses its current cybersecurity profile.
+The assessment shows that Emergency Services Organization A is only loosely aligned with the Framework's Functions.
+As a result, the organization uses its risk management process and adherence to numerous information security-focused regulations to create its Target Profile that reflects the desired strict interpretation for each selected Framework Category.
 The Target Profile is based on the selection of the Functions, Categories, and Subcategories that are aligned with the organization's business requirements, risk tolerance, and resources.